Forth-Standard/forth200x/document/recognizers-2025-09-11.md

 Recognizer committee proposal 2025-09-11
 __Hint: Please delete the blockquote explanations, they are just for your convenience while writing the proposal__

+# Recognizer committee proposal 2025-09-11

+The committee has found consensus on the words in this proposal.
+I was asked to write it up.

 ## Author:

-M. Anton Ertl (based on previous work by Matthias Trute, Bernd Paysan, and others, and the input of the standardization committee.
+M. Anton Ertl (based on previous work by Matthias Trute, Bernd Paysan, and others, and the input of the standardization committee).

 ## Change Log: